 5 – Choose a great venue

-Does it have the break out spaces and outside space you want?
+Does it have enough reception rooms including the break out spaces and outside space you want?

-Can you have exclusive use or do you have to share the bar/restaurant etc (not great when you have confidential corporate discussions to be had!)?
+Can you have exclusive use or do you have to share the bar/restaurant etc.?
+Luckily our Party Houses are all for exclusive use so you will be able to have the venue and the outside gardens all to yourselves.

 6 – Invite the right delegates